Who are we?

 The mission of the DGE, as well as the division of competences to define the European policy of Belgium, have been described in the cooperation agreement between the Federal state, the Communities and the Regions concerning the representation of Belgium within the bodies of the European Union.

-The DGE is composed of a multidisciplinary team of 40 persons, acting under the responsibility of director-general a.i.
-Bernard HAUWEN.
+The DGE is composed of a multidisciplinary team of 40 persons, acting under the responsibility of director-general Theodora GENTZIS.

 The directorate-general "Coordination and European Affairs" comprises:

-- 1 general secretariat responsible for the general management of the DGE, the organization and follow-up of the coordination meetings, the preparation of the European Council and of the General Affairs Council.
+- 1 service E0.0 ensures the coordination (organisation and follow-up of the coordination meetings, preparation of the European Council and the General Affairs Council), general management of the DGE and raising public awareness.

 - 6 directorates sharing responsibility for the coordination of the European policy of Belgium within the European Union.